efabless/caravel_mpw-one/docs/source/housekeeping-spi.rst

 Under normal working conditions, the SPI should not need to be accessed unless it is to adjust the clock speed of the CPU.
 All other functions are purely for test and debug.

-The housekeeping SPI can be accessed by the CPU from a running program by enabling the SPI master, and enabling the bit that connects the internal SPI master directly to the housekeeping SPI.
+The housekeeping SPI can be accessed by the CPU from a running program by enabling the SPI controller, and enabling the bit that connects the internal SPI controller directly to the housekeeping SPI.
 This configuration then allows a program to read, for example, the user project ID of the chip.
-See the :doc:`SPI master description <spi>` for details.
+See the :doc:`SPI controller description <spi>` for details.

 .. figure:: _static/housekeeping_spi_register_map.svg
     :name: housekeeping_spi_register_map